WastewaterSCAN Dashboard

 • Screenshots of charts don't include relevant information

-• Users are not able to navigate through website or able to understand the main objective of the content
+• Users are not able to navigate through the website or able to understand the main objective of the content

 Minimum Success

-Success means achieving 100% of these
+Success means achieving 100% of the following

 • Data can be viewed as it's available